Events / CCF Events

 The CCF Earth Awards are the most prestigious awards in civil infrastructure which includes roads, bridges, railways, marine structures and utilities that are the economic veins and arteries linking the Australian community.

-The CCF Earth Awards have the specific aim of recognising outstanding work in construction and environmental excellence which reflects development and use of the best technologies and practices by Australian civil contractors.
+The CCF Earth Awards have the specific aim of recognising excellence in civil construction.

 Each Branch of the CCF conducts State/Territory Earth Awards, with Branch winners progressing to the National Earth Awards.

 State and National Earth Awards are presented in six categories,